UnloadedHangar/BrutalLCMinusExtra/README.md

 #### Mod is highly configurable
 #### Comes with modded events that only appear with said mods installed
 #### Functions as API, no documentation yet.

+#### Moddified version with more events and mod integrations and more to come!

 # Features
 <details>